Take the Kids: Intrepid Sea, Air & Space Museum

 Bringing History to Life

-A walk (or crawl) through the former USS Growler is another can’t-miss experience.
+The legendary aircraft carrier on the West side of Manhattan in the Hudson River has it all.
+A walk (or crawl) through the former USS Growler is a can’t-miss experience.
 The submarine, which carried and launched nuclear missiles during the Cold War, was in commission for just six years.
 The kids will get a chance to walk through every corner from its radio room and crew’s sleeping quarters to its maneuvering and torpedo rooms.
 Children must be taller than 40 inches to enter and lines may close early, so plan a tour at the beginning of your visit.

 Your trip won’t be complete without some quality time in the museum’s Exploreum, an awesome interactive space in the hangar deck.
 Kids get to climb aboard a Bell 47 helicopter, steer the wings of an airplane, explore a 40-foot submarine and lie down on a bunk as if it’s their bed for six months at sea.